Sea Salt

 For this reason, consuming high-quality sea sodium chloride

-regularly can help your body absorb more nutrients from the foods that you eat.
+regularly can help your body absorb more nutrients from your foods.

 This is excellent news since it’s not only what you eat but how your body processes what you eat that gives your body the essential nutrients it needs daily.